joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/01/dining/charles-phans-beloved-bo-luc-lc-shaking-beef.html

 **The Briefing - Fulham 2 Tottenham 1: Where does this leave Spurs?
 Fan reaction?
 Why did Wilson goal stand?**\
-`There was more VAR controversy, but also protests and anger from fans after another London derby defeat for Spurs.`\
+`There was more VAR controversy, but also protests and anger from fans after another London derby defeat for Spurs`\
 https://nytimes.com/athletic/7073028/2026/03/01/tottenham-fulham-premier-leaguetudor-wilson-dragusin/

 **Pentagon Announces First Three U.S. Deaths in War With Iran**\